An editorial · Boca Raton, FL

 The trade-off is rate.
 Private reverse mortgages typically carry slightly higher interest rates because they are not federally insured.
 For a borrower who holds the loan less than 5 to 7 years, the upfront savings on closing costs usually outweigh the rate difference.
 For a borrower who expects to live in the home for 20+ years, the federal HECM may end up less expensive over the full life of the loan.
 There is no single correct answer — only a comparison done with real numbers on a real home, by someone who can show their work.

-Every reverse mortgage in the United States — federal or private — requires independent third-party counseling before closing.
-This is a borrower protection, not a sales hurdle.
-The counselor is paid a small fee, is not affiliated with the lender, and is required to walk you through the math, the alternatives, and the implications.
-If a lender ever tries to bypass that step, walk away.
+FHA-insured HECMs require independent, HUD-approved third-party counseling before closing.
+Proprietary (non-FHA) products may also require counseling depending on the lender, state, and product, though it is not federally mandated for them.
+Either way, counseling is a borrower protection, not a sales hurdle: the counselor is paid a small fee, is not affiliated with the lender, and walks you through the math, the alternatives, and the implications.
+On a HECM, if a lender ever tries to bypass that step, walk away.

 Florida, Specifically